top of page

-Her personal interest in Young Adult Literature has given her a special insight into character motivations and relationships, important elements of our Bringing Literature to Life series as well as our Drug Prevention program in the 6th and 7th grades.
+Her personal interest in Young Adult Literature has given her a special insight into character motivations and relationships, important elements of our Bringing Literature to Life series.
+Roxy’s love for reading and literature inspires her to incorporate drama-based techniques that not only enhance reading comprehension but also promote self-expression.

 Dina has been a teaching artist for over 18 years in both New York and New Jersey, 10 of those years with Educational Arts Team.
 She also works as an actress in the theatre with an emphasis on Improvisational Performance.